BurntSushi/memchr/README.md

 memchr = { version = "2", default-features = false }
 ```

-On x86 platforms, when the `std` feature is disabled, the SSE2 accelerated
+On x86_64 platforms, the AVX accelerated
-implementations will be used.
-When `std` is enabled, AVX accelerated
 implementations will be used if the CPU is determined to support it at runtime.
+Otherwise the SSE2 accelerated implementations will be used.

 ### Using libc